Orocué

 Orocué is a town and municipality in the Department of Casanare, Colombia, located on the shore of the Meta River.
 Historically, it went by the name San Miguel del Macuco.

 It is located 180 km from Yopal, and 546 km from Bogotá.

 Climate

-Orocué has a tropical savanna climate (Köppen Aw) with moderate to little rainfall from December to March and heavy rainfall from April to November.
+Orocué has a tropical monsoon climate (Köppen Am) with moderate to little rainfall from December to March and heavy rainfall from April to November.